Home

 If you have to treat a mild sleep disorder, you don't always need a sleep apnea machine.

-Changes in daily activities may help reduce your symptoms:
+Changes in daily activities may help reduce your symptoms, such as:

 • sleeping on your side instead on your back.